idaraabasiudoh/Currency-Converter/README.md

 ## Usage

 - Enter the original currency, amount, and target currency when prompted.
-- The script will display the converted amount based on the latest exchange rates.
+- The interface will display the converted amount based on the latest exchange rates.

 ## Contributing